Spectral-Dreams/paddy-fanfics/README.md

 Mid-Late 2026: Early Access for VTM: The Velvet Curtain and VTM: Aeterna Servitus

-2027 and beyond: Writing for WTA: Automata and other WOD-related projects (TBD)
+2027 and beyond: Full release for VTM: The Velvet Curtain and VTM: Aeterna Servitus.
+Writing for WTA: Automata and Extraterrestrial: The Stranded- Repatriation begins

+2028: Writing for VTM: Disciples Under The Moonlight and WTA: The Eternal War begins after full release of Automata and Repatriation

+Beyond: We shall see.
+Watch this space...